aVETarNFTs/micro-grant-program/applications/application-template.md

 # aVETar Vechain Micro Grant Application Template
-> This application process has been adapted from the https://github.com/vechain
+> This application process has been adapted from the https://github.com/vechain/grant-program/.
+Hopefully successful micro-grants will find their way to a foundation grant!

 ## Project Overview